|*Sinusitis||*Premenstrual Syndrome (PMS)||*IBS|

-At this time, Alex Leddy Acupuncture accepts Cigna Health Insurance, United Healthcare, and American Specialty Health Insurance.
+At this time, Alex Leddy Acupuncture accepts Cigna Health Insurance and United Healthcare Insurance.
 Please click on the link below for more information about insurance billing.

 I recommend wearing comfortable, baggy clothing for acupuncture treatments.
 This way, not only will you will be comfortable during your treatment, but I can also access most points on your body without you having to remove all of your clothes.

 Monday: 8 am-4 pm

 Tuesday: 10 am-6 pm